 REHABILITATION/RECONSTRUCTION OF A PUBLIC IMPROVEMENT ---HUDSON RIVER PARKS IMPROVEMENTS--To advance the revitalization of Lower Manhattan and support the stabilization and expansion of the collective residential community, the Hudson River Park Trust (HRPT) proposed the creation of a set of new tennis courts and the conversion of the courtyard formerly a parking lot of the Pier 40 complex at Houston Street into recreational field space for use primarily as baseball and soccer fields.
 All aspects of the project have been completed and are now open and operating.
-Additional information on previous quarter's activities may be viewed on LMDC's website at www.renewnyc.com. -- HUDSON RIVER PARK SEGMENT 3--On February 28, 2006, HUD approved Partial Action Plan 10, which allocated up to \$70 million for the completion of Hudson River Park Segment 3 in Tribeca, which runs from Chambers Street to West Houston Street.
+Additional information on previous quarter's activities may be viewed on LMDC's website at www.renewnyc.com. --HUDSON RIVER PARK SEGMENT 3--On February 28, 2006, HUD approved Partial Action Plan 10, which allocated up to \$70 million for the completion of Hudson River Park Segment 3 in Tribeca, which runs from Chambers Street to West Houston Street.
 Within this area would be two public recreational piers (Piers 25 and 26), an ecological pier, and an adjacent upland park.
-LMDC continues to work with HRPT regarding all necessary reviews (including environmental review processes), planning, and design for the implementation of the Segment 3 improvements.
+The environmental review process is complete and LMDC was granted authority to use HUD funds on April 24, 2006.
+LMDC also executed an agreement with HRPT in the quarter.
+HRPT has begun mobilizing contractors to begin work on Pier 25 and 26.
 Upon completion, this segment will preserve 36 in-water acres and 4.2 planted acres.
 The Lower Manhattan portion of the park attracts an estimated 5.6 million visitors each year, and serves as a location for free concerts, dances, movies, and other educational opportunities.

 Other Funding Sources Budgeted - Detail

 Match Sources Amount

 No Other Match Funding Sources Found

+Subtotal Match Sources 0

+Other Funding Courses Ameninah

-Other Funding Sources Other Private Funds - various Amount 12,000,000 Total Other Funding Sources 12,000,000
+Other Funding Sources Amount

+Other Private Funds - various 12,000,000

+Total Other Funding Sources 12,000,000